Key takeaways

 Omeprazole has several drug interactions that may cause problems.
 It’s one of the veterinary drugs most likely to be involved in drug interactions.
 For this reason, tell the veterinarian about all the drugs and supplements the dog is taking.

 Veterinarians’ biggest worry is that omeprazole slows down the breakdown of many other types of drugs.
 When those drugs are combined with omeprazole, they’re more likely to cause side effects.
-The adverse effects of omeprazole are comparatively mild, but these other drugs might be more dangerous.
+The adverse effects of omeprazole are comparatively mild, but these other drugs might cause more consequential side effects when combined with omeprazole.
 These include benzodiazepines such as diazepam, the blood thinner warfarin, some types of seizure medication, the immune-suppressing drug cyclosporine, and the heart rhythm drug digoxin.

 Another problem is that omeprazole can make some drugs less effective.
 That’s because those drugs require stomach acid to be broken down enough that they can be absorbed into the body.
 These drugs include: